Kensington Gardens

 Kensington Gardens hosts a notably older demographic compared to the national average

 Kensington Gardens has a median age of 45 years, which is higher than Greater Adelaide's average of 39 years and exceeds the national average of 38 years.
-The 75-84 age group comprises 10.1% of Kensington Gardens' population, compared to Greater Adelaide, while the 5-14 cohort makes up 8.8%.
-Post-2021 Census data shows that the 15 to 24 age group grew from 11.2% to 12.7%, and the 75 to 84 cohort increased from 9.0% to 10.1%.
-Conversely, the 55 to 64 cohort decreased from 12.4% to 11.1%, and the 5 to 14 group dropped from 9.9% to 8.8%.
-Demographic modeling indicates that Kensington Gardens' age profile will significantly change by 2041, with the 85+ cohort projected to grow by 78%, adding 115 residents to reach 265.
-Senior residents aged 65 and above will drive 79% of population growth, highlighting demographic aging trends.
-Meanwhile, population declines are projected for the 0 to 4 and 5 to 14 age groups.
+The 75-84 age group comprises 10.3% of Kensington Gardens' population, compared to Greater Adelaide, while the 5-14 cohort makes up 8.9%.
+Post-2021 Census data indicates that the 15 to 24 age group has grown from 11.2% to 12.7%, and the 75 to 84 cohort has increased from 9.0% to 10.3%.
+Conversely, the 55 to 64 cohort has decreased from 12.4% to 11.1%.
+By 2041, demographic modeling projects significant changes in Kensington Gardens' age profile.
+The 85+ cohort is expected to grow by 78%, adding 118 residents to reach 270.
+Residents aged 65 and above will drive 72% of population growth, highlighting demographic aging trends.
+Meanwhile, populations in the 0 to 4 and 5 to 14 age groups are projected to decline.

 Frequently Asked Questions - Age